The64thGamer/cheeseepedia/content/wiki/Norfolk, VA (920 N Military Hwy).md

 {{Stub}}
 {{Generic|image=Norfolk.png|desc=Norfolk's exterior in 2009.}}

-**_920 Military Hwy Norfolk, VA**_ was a _Chuck E. Cheese's_ that opened in 2000 with a , which closed on May 28th, 2015.
+**_920 Military Hwy Norfolk, VA**_ was a _Chuck E. Cheese's_ that opened in 2000 with a Studio C (1997) (Studio C Alpha), which closed on May 28th, 2015.

 ##Stages##
-This location featured the standard   installed in locations at the time.
+This location featured the standard Studio C (1997) (Studio C Alpha)  installed in locations at the time.
 This location kept the interactive console till closure.

 ##History##
 This location opened sometime in 2000.